Contact Joel Garfinkle now to book a motivational leadership training program for your employees.

 When Garfinkle offers motivations speeches to male leaders, he encourages them to consider a more collegial atmosphere.
 When cooperation and collaboration works both across teams and up the management levels, ideas and solutions are free to surface and be evaluated on merit, not the status of the presenter.
 It is a skillful balance between workers understanding their role and accountability and having the freedom to leapfrog above a stogy manager to make their solution known.

 Men and women can both be excellent leaders and use their natural gifts to guide their organizations.
 A male motivational speaker can speak to the strengths of male leaders… and guide them in ways they can improve.
-Understanding where natural tendencies also create limitations—and learning how to overcome them--helps every leader rise to their best potential.
+Understanding where natural tendencies also create limitations—and learning how to overcome them, just as women must overcome their own challenges--helps every leader rise to their best potential.

 For more information on how your group can benefit from a motivations speaker skilled in speaking to all men and all women groups, as well as mixed audiences, learn more about Joel’s keynote speaking and corporate training.